 Net Profit Margin Calculator

-The figures from the report can be used to calculate the net profit margin.
-This figure is use to see how successful the business is.
-Find out further information, example and use net profit margin calculator.
+You can use the figures from the report to calculate the net profit margin.
+You use the figure to see how successful the business is.
+Find out further information and an example, use our net profit margin calculator.

 If you are a Limited company, you will need to submit a P&L statement to Companies House.
 A small self-employed business will need the figures for your tax return, but you can use a cash book for a simple set of figures.

 What is the best way to create a Profit and Loss Statement template?

 The best way is to use good bookkeeping software, such as Xero, FreshBooks or QuickBooks.
 The software includes Profit and Loss templates and filters to adjust the report to give the information required.
 You can also use Excel and our free P&L template.

 What is the difference between the P&L and Balance sheet?